Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 Helix vs Forward Helix Piercing

-A helix piercing is done in the upper half of your ear.
+A Helix piercing is done in the upper half of your ear.
 It can be a single piercing or multiple.
 It can also be positioned in various areas of your upper ear based on your preferences.
 Helix piercings may use hoops, studs, or other variations of jewelry.

 Forward Helix Piercing Pain Scale